ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 Generative Adversarial Networks (GANs) learn to generate realistic images using two competing neural networks.
 One network generates images (the generator) and a second network has to decide if the image is real or fake.
 This kind of adversarial learning is can be effective.

+RELATE TO CASE STUDY

 ## Reinforcement learning

 Adversarial learning can also be used in our final branch of machine learning - **reinforcement learning**.
 In reinforcement learning the machine learns to select actions with the supervision of a scalar reward signal.
 Reinforcement learning is applicable to a wide range of decision making problems with a reward signal, such as cost or carbon emissions.

+RELATE TO CASE STUDY

 ## How does machine learning work?

 The way machine learning works is by trial & error

+Use the past to predict the future

+Work == how to check if it is working (generalization) Train & test set

 ![fig1]({{ '/assets/ml_energy/nn_black_box.png' }})